-- 6.1 The Company may, in accordance with the FCA Rules and with the instructions of the ACD, borrow sums of money for the use of the Company on terms that the borrowing is repayable out of the Scheme Property.
-The power to borrow is subject to the obligation of the Company to comply with any restriction in the Instrument of Incorporation. - 6.2 Such borrowings must be made from an Eligible Institution or an Approved Bank as provided in the FCA Rules.
-Borrowings must not exceed 10% of the value of the Scheme Property. - 6.3 These borrowing restrictions do not apply to "back to back" borrowing for currency hedging purposes, i.e. borrowing permitted in order to reduce or eliminate risk arising by reason of fluctuations in exchange rates.
+6.1 The Company may, in accordance with the FCA Rules and this paragraph, and with the instructions of the ACD, borrow sums of money for the use of the

+Company on terms that the borrowing is repayable out of the Scheme Property.
+The power to borrow is subject to the obligation of the Company to comply with any restriction in the Instrument of Incorporation.

+- 6.2 Such borrowings must be made from Eligible Institutions or Approved Banks as provided in the FCA Rules.
+Borrowings must not exceed 10 per cent of the value of the Scheme Property on any Business Day.
+Borrowings may be made from the Depositary or an associate of it, provided that they are at a normal commercial interest rate and on arm's-length terms. - 6.3 These borrowing restrictions do not apply to "back to back" borrowing for currency hedging purposes, i.e. borrowing permitted in order to reduce or eliminate risk arising by reason of fluctuations in exchange rates.

-7. Efficient portfolio management and Stock lending
+7. Efficient portfolio management